ddeel/alpha/NewestREADME.md

 The Redfish Interface Emulator and its dependencies should now be installed in its default configuration in the **Swordfish** folder.

-#### (4) Place a copy of the Swordfish API Emulator files into the virtualenv environment folder, and allow some of the Redfish Interface Emulator files to be overwritten.
+#### (4) Copy the Swordfish API Emulator files into the virtualenv environment folder, and allow some of the Redfish Interface Emulator files to be overwritten.

 Using the file explorer, go to the **Swordfish-API-Emulator** folder, select and copy all the files using ```Control-A``` and ```Control-C```, then go to the **Swordfish** folder and paste all the files into it using ```Control-V```.